"C'est toujours la fête": a primer on Unnecessary French Syndrome

 … well, nobody’s completely immune.

-Categories: corporate language - language humor - language usage - sociolinguistics - tirades -
+Categories: business - humor - language usage - linguistic anthropology - rants -